Eva Solo Coffee Brewing Tutorial

 #1 Rinse Eva Solo

 Rinse the inside of the Eva Solo with warm water.
-In addition to removing any residual grounds from the previous brew, this will minimize temperature loss once we start brewing.
+This will remove any residual grounds from the previous brew and minimize temperature loss once we start brewing.

 Hot Water Rinse